School-of-Code-HQ/workshop_make-quiz-questions/README.md

 ## The Task

-Your task is to create quiz questions about what you learned in Week 1 (learning strategies, mindset, growth, etc.) while practicing JavaScript object/array skills.
+Your task is to create quiz questions about what you learned in Week 1 while practicing JavaScript object/array skills.

 You'll be creating an array of question objects that follow a specific schema, which will allow your questions to be added to the School of Code quiz database!